Yes, you can learn to love your body (even in a bathing suit)

 Sheina Schochet, a mental health counselor in NYC finds that women’s body image issues tend to spike in summer, when we’re slipping into more revealing clothes, so we should try to focus less on what we want to change, and more on what our bodies can do.

-“Think about the things your body does, like making a baby (for moms) or getting through a really challenging workout class,” says Sheina Schochet, a mental health counselor in NYC. “[At the beach,] choose to focus on how the sun, sand and surf feel on your skin.”
+“Think about the things your body does, like making a baby (for moms) or getting through a really challenging workout class,” Schochet says. “[At the beach,] choose to focus on how the sun, sand and surf feel on your skin.”

 ‘Unhook’ your self-worth from your appearance